divyajeettt/KeepMyPass/README.md

 ## Footnotes & Security Issues

 - The project is vulenerable to insecure deserialization because it uses the Python module [`pickle`](https://docs.python.org/3/library/pickle.html).
 - The project mentions (in several places) that the passwords generated are 'secure'.
-Do note that the passwords are however <b>*[pseudorandom](https://en.wikipedia.org/wiki/Pseudorandomness#:~:text=A%20pseudorandom%20sequence%20of%20numbers,completely%20deterministic%20and%20repeatable%20process.)*</b>, although an element of the password-generation function does use [`os.urandom()`](https://docs.python.org/3/library/os.html#os.urandom).
+Do note that the passwords are however ***[pseudorandom](https://en.wikipedia.org/wiki/Pseudorandomness#:~:text=A%20pseudorandom%20sequence%20of%20numbers,completely%20deterministic%20and%20repeatable%20process.)***, although an element of the password-generation function does use [`os.urandom()`](https://docs.python.org/3/library/os.html#os.urandom).
 - The Admin-Mode feature has only been added to the project to meet the requirements set by CBSE.
 In no way should the feature be taken advantage of.
-I, the developer, completely understand that being able to access all the stored data, and providing its access to the end-users is <b>problematic and unethical</b>.
+I, the developer, completely understand that being able to access all the stored data, and providing its access to the end-users is **problematic and unethical**.
-- The implemented encryption technique <b>solely</b> comprises of different character-mappings and [ROT-ciphers](https://en.wikipedia.org/wiki/ROT13), i.e. no real encryption algorithm has been used in the project.
+- The implemented encryption technique **solely** comprises of different character-mappings and [ROT-ciphers](https://en.wikipedia.org/wiki/ROT13), i.e. no real encryption algorithm has been used in the project.
-- Inclusion of fake records in the Binary Files <b>does not</b> really affect the security of actual data records.
+- Inclusion of fake records in the Binary Files **does not** really affect the security of actual data records.
 - Encrypting the data twice has no added benefit as compared to encrypting it only once.
 - The type-hints were added to all the functions at a later date.
 - [`user_checker.py`](https://github.com/divyajeettt/KeepMyPass/blob/main/user_checker.py) has only been added as a back-end functionality checker.
 It is not meant for use.